Kong/docs.konghq.com/app/konnect/runtime-manager/kong-gateway-runtime.md

     {{site.ee_gateway_name}} instance and connects it to your
     {{site.konnect_short_name}} SaaS account.

-6. Click **Done** to go to the Runtimes page.
+6. Click **Done** to go to the Runtime Manager overview.

-    Once the script has finished running, the Runtimes page will include a new entry for your instance.
+    Once the script has finished running, the Runtimes Manager will include a new entry for your instance.
     <!-- and the tag in the **Node Status** column should say
     **Connected**.-->